Diocese of Wheeling–Charleston: Sexual abuse

 In November 2018, the diocese released the names of 18 clergy who had been "credibly accused" of sexually abusing minors while serving in the diocese.
-The list also revealed the names of 13 priests who were transferred to the diocese after being accused of committing sex abuse in other Catholic dioceses.
+The list also revealed the names of 13 priests who were transferred to the diocese after being accused of committing sex abuse in other dioceses.
 Reported incidents of sex abuse on this list date back to 1950.
 Eleven of the clergy on the list were deceased at the time of its release.

-In March 2019, West Virginia Attorney General Patrick Morrisey sued the diocese, alleging violations of West Virginia consumer protection laws.
-Morrisey said that the diocese advertised itself as a safe place for children while "knowingly employed pedophiles and failed to conduct adequate background checks" on workers in Catholic schools and camps.
-The lawsuit was groundbreaking because it named a diocese as a defendant, rather than individual priests, and because it sought to make use of consumer-protection law to obtain legal discovery of church records.
-A circuit court judge dismissed the lawsuit in November 2019.
-In November 2020, the West Virginia Supreme Court ruled that the consumer protection law did not apply to the diocese.

-Four lawsuits were filed against the diocese in 2020 regarding Reverend Victor Frobas, a teacher at St. Paul's Catholic School in Weirton in the early 1980s.
-The victims claimed that Frobas sexually assaulted them in the rectory or the school building.
-The lawsuit noted that the diocese was aware of sexual abuse allegations against Frobas from when he previously served in the Archdiocese of Philadelphia as well as in Weirton.
-In 1988, Frobas pleaded guilty to sexually molesting boys in Kirkwood, Missouri and was sentenced to four years in prison there.
+Four lawsuits were filed against the diocese in 2020 regarding Victor Frobas, a priest and teacher at St. Paul's Catholic School in Weirton in the early 1980s.
+The lawsuit asserted that the diocese was aware of sexual abuse allegations against Frobas from his time in the Archdiocese of Philadelphia as well as in Weirton.
+In 1988, Frobas pleaded guilty to sexually molesting minors in Kirkwood, Missouri and was sentenced to four years in prison.
 He died in 1993, soon after being indicted in Massachusetts on sexual abuse charges.

 Bransfield scandal

-In July 2019, Francis banned Bransfield from public ministry and from residing in the diocese.
-Francis also told Bransfield that he must consult with the diocese on a financial repayment plan.
-However, the pope chose not to laicize him.
+In July 2019, Pope Francis banned Bransfield from public ministry and from residing in the diocese.
 In August 2019, the diocese settled a sexual abuse lawsuit brought against it and Bransfield.
 The plaintiff, a former altar server, claimed that Bransfield had sexually assaulted him in 2014.

 In September 2019, a former seminarian known as JE sued the diocese and Bransfield.
-The plaintiff cited several occasions in 2017 and 2018 in which Branfield kissed and fondled him.
+The plaintiff cited several occasions in 2017 and 2018 in which Branfield abused him sexually.
 In July 2023, JE and the diocese reached a financial settlement to the case.
-In October 2019, the Washington Post reported that police were investigating an allegation that Bransfield molested a nine-year-old girl during a September 2012 pilgrimage to the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
-The diocese was subpoenaed for documents in connection with the investigation.
-Bransfield denied the allegation.

 In November 2019, Bishop Brennan ordered Bransfield to take the following actions: